SOAR Analysis Template for Strategic Planning

 Results

 Just like the Aspirations built on Strength, Results also builds on Aspirations.
-What this means is that aspirations are quantified with results.
+This means that aspirations are quantified with results.

-You need to set SMART strategic goals and choose the key metrics to track to fill this quadrant.
+To complete this quadrant, choose strategic goals and the key metrics to track success.
 Questions to ask that help with this section include:

 How do we measure success?